unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element represents a repertoire test, to validate the available characters and their reachability.
+This element contains a repertoire test, to validate the available characters and their reachability.
 This test ensures that each of the specified characters is somehow typeable on the keyboard, after transforms have been applied.
 The characters in the repertoire will be matched against the complete set of possible generated outputs, post-transform, of all keys on the keyboard.

 _Attribute:_ `name` (required)